rolfbecker/EE_3.07_Geodata_WS2022/gdms0000_Final_Assignment/README.md

 Plot the annual mean temperatures of **years 2017, 2018, and 2019** versus altitude for the DWD stations in Bavaria in one diagram (xy scatter plot).
 Use different colors for the different years.
 Use the **altitudes from the station description file** `KL_Jahreswerte_Beschreibung_Stationen.txt` for the data set `/annual/kl/historical/`.

 **Sub-Task 1.2:** <br>
-The DTM of Bavaria with 50m horizontal resolution in EPSG:25852 as GeoTiff (500 MB!) can be downloaded from here: <br>
+The DTM of Bavaria with 50m horizontal resolution in EPSG:25852 as GeoTiff (500 MB!) can be downloaded from here: \\
 http://www.geodaten.bayern.de/opendata/DGM50_UTM32/dgm50_epsg25832.tif

 Create a decent map (including title, annotations, scales, legends, north arrow, graticule, CRS, data source references, etc.) with all DWD temperature stations in Bavaria which were active in the years of concern (2017, 2018, 2019).
 There are several ways to get a station layrer in QGIS.
 You can e.g. use Jupyter to create a CSV file from the DWD station description, import it to QGIS and limit it to Bavaria.
 Or you can create a geopackage with geopandas.
 Or you find other methods.
 Label the stations with their station id (number).